hl2vr/hl2vr.github.io/_pages/manual.md

 ### Reloading

+In the default "Manual" reload mode:
 To reload weapons, first press the right A button to eject the magazine (if applicable).
-If there is ammo left in the magazine, it will automatically be recovered into your inventory.
+When you eject the magazine, all ammo remaining in the mag is ejected with it.
+You can pick up (or catch) the mag using the Grip button and it will be instantly consumed and added back to your inventory.
+Once ejected, a magazine can't be held, only consumed.

-Press and hold your off hand's Grip button near your shoulder to grab a fresh magazine.
+To grab a fresh magazine from your inventory, press and hold your off-hand's Grip button near your shoulder.

 Bring the new magazine close to the weapon's insert point, and the magazine will be loaded.
 Each weapon's insert point is unique.
 They are also subject to change during HL2VR's beta period.

+Some weapons, when emptied, will require additional action to chamber a round from the new magazine.
+The pistol's slide must be Used (with the Trigger button).
+Additional actions will be implemented over time for some of the other weapons.

+A "Quick Reload" option can also be enabled in the Difficulty options menu.
+In "Quick" reload mode, when a magazine is ejected it is automatically emptied and remaining ammo is added back to your inventory.
+The weapon can then be reloaded by dropping it to your waist, aiming at the ground, and simply waiting a moment.

 <br />

 ### Melee attacks

 To attack with the crowbar, you need to physically swing it to damage enemies or crates.
+There is a minimum requirement on both the swing speed and distance to do damage.
+There is also a brief cooldown period between attacks.
+This means you should make your attacks meaningful.
+We do not encourage waggling. :-)

 Swinging props or weapons other than the crowbar does not currently do any damage.
 (But that may change in a future update.)